traefik/traefik/docs/content/providers/overview.md

 | [Rancher](./rancher.md)           | Orchestrator | Label              |
 | [File](./file.md)                 | Manual       | TOML format        |

-!!! note "More Providers"
+!!! info "More Providers"

-    The current version of Traefik is in development and doesn't support (yet) every provider.
+    The current version of Traefik doesn't support (yet) every provider.
     See the previous version (1.7) for more providers.

 <!--